What is a Required Minimum Distribution?

 Additionally, if you have taken a cash distribution from your 401(k) account in any given year you are subject to an RMD, and that distribution amount is equal to or greater than the RMD amount, that distribution will qualify as the required amount and no additional distribution is required.

-Turning 72 in a given year doesn’t mean that you have to take an RMD.
-Only those who turn 72 in a given year AND meet any of the following criteria must take an RMD:
+Reaching the age requirement in a given year doesn’t mean that you have to take an RMD.
+Only those who reach the age requirement in a given year AND meet any of the following criteria must take an RMD:

 • You have taken an RMD in previous years.
 If so, then you must take an RMD by December 31 of every year.